swgillespie/rp-calc/README.md

 throw syntax errors in Python 3.

 This project is my first in what is hopefully a series of projects for me where I will attempt to build a compiler.

 I will be working through a book over the next few months.
 Stay tuned if you are interested!

+### Standard Library
+I started to build a standard library in rpcalc that is automatically loaded when the interpreter starts up.
+It's a collection of commonly used functions so that the user doesn't have to define it themselves.
+There are 6 functions defined in stdlib: logical not, logical or, logical and, greater than, less than, and fibonacci.
+Check it out for some sample functions!